Halifax professional interpreting services

 For simultaneous translation or for consecutive interpreting over two hours, interpreters work in pairs: they switch every quarter hour or so, as the job requires tremendous concentration.

 Conference interpreting, especially simultaneous, is especially demanding as it requires sustained concentration.
 The interpreter must be able to maintain two separate but related thought processes at the same time.

 The interpreter must listen to the speaker and understand the speech.
 Some speakers speak clearly and logically at a measured pace, they are not so difficult to translate.
 But some speak unclearly, use jargon or less logical sentences, change their mind about how they wish to express things in the middle of a sentence, or just talk fast.
 These are a lot more difficult to follow.
 At the same time, the interpreter must translate what they have understood, and speak it clearly for the audience, preferably without much hesitation, even if the speaker does not speak well.

 Good interpreters thus split their thought processes, a bit like a concert pianist whose hands play different but related tunes.
 Not many people can do this easily, which is why good conference interpreters are in high demand.

 If you look at our language pages where some of our translators have written about their language, you will see some of the remarks they make about the difficulty of this work.

 How does a conference interpreter prepare?

-Conferences are often held on specific professional topics that have their own special jargon.
-It is important that you provide preparatory documentation at least 24 hours before the event begins, so the interpreters can familiarise themselves with any specialities in the kind of language to be used.
+Conferences are often held on specific professional topics that frequently have their own special jargon.
+It is important that you provide preparatory documentation at least 24 hours before the event begins, so the interpreters can familiarise themselves with any specialised fields in the kind of language to be used.
 If speakers have prepared their speeches beforehand, the text will help the interpreter provide the smoothest translation.